Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 Hassle-free claim settlement

-In case you face medical issues and need to raise a claim, settling it with an India-based insurer (for example, ACKO) is likely to be more streamlined compared to the one based in a foreign land.
+In case you face medical issues and need to raise a claim, settling it with an India-based insurer (for example, ACKO) is likely to be more streamlined compared to one based in a foreign land.
 This is if you are covered by their policy in India.
 For example, with an India-based insurer, you can directly avail of cashless claims as they will have tie-ups with several hospitals.
 Thus, the process will be hassle-free.
 However, the same might not be possible in the case of a foreign-based insurer, as there will be a lot of communication, documentation, inspection, etc., which can be time-consuming.

 Tax benefits

 Purchasing a health insurance policy not only offers financial support for covered medical issues but also offers tax benefits.
-You can avail of tax benefits under section 80 D of the Indian Income Tax Act for purchasing health insurance in India.
+You can avail yourself of tax benefits under section 80D of the Indian Income Tax Act when purchasing health insurance in India.
 This provision is related to reducing the tax liability for taxable income in India.
 The exact benefit will depend upon the premium and the tax benefit slabs for the financial year.

 Continuous coverage